panifie/PingPong.jl/docs/src/devdocs.md

 include("resolve.jl")
 purge_compilecache() # If you pass a local package name it will only purge that package comp cache
 ```

+The packages `Exchanges` and `Fetch` have a `compile.jl` file that can be used to generate precompile statements through [CompileBot.jl](https://github.com/aminya/CompileBot.jl).
+This is useful when the precompilation workload does many web requests.
+However this method is currently disabled because it does not seem to compile as many method as `PrecompileTools`.

+!!! warning "Custom precompilation"
+    When precompiling your own custom methods ensure to fence the code with `py_start_loop` and `py_stop_loop` from the python package.
+This is necessary to avoid Pkg stalling (Pkg can stall if there are threads lingering).
+    ```julia
+    using PrecompileTools
+    Python.py_stop_loop() # if the python loop is already running stop it Python.py_start_loop()
+    @precompile_workload $(myworkload...)
+    Python.py_stop_loop()
+    ```

 ## Methods invalidations